 Biochem 301 is Duke’s main introductory course in biochemistry.
-If you’re a Duke undergraduate interested in learning about biochemistry—or if you need to take a biochemistry course as a degree requirement, or as a requirement for medical, dental, veterinary, or graduate school—this is the correct course to take to get started.
+If you’re a Duke undergraduate interested in learning about biochemistry—or if you need to take a biochemistry course as a requirement for medical, dental, veterinary, or graduate school—this is the correct course to take to get started.

 What is biochemistry about?

 As the name suggests, biochemistry is the study of the chemistry of life.
 Biochemists examine the chemical structures that make up organisms and how those structures are built, the atomic-level physics governing the actions and interactions of biological molecules, the molecular bases of genetic information storage and transmission, the processes by which organisms obtain and utilize energy, the microscopic mechanisms of communication that connect the components of a cell and the cells of a body, and the molecular activities underlying large-scale biological functions like cell locomotion and animal physiology, among other things.
 Biochemists research the most fundamental principles behind life, and apply what they learn in many disciplines: the understanding of human function and disease in medicine; the development of new therapeutics to treat disease in the pharmaceutical and biotech industries; comparison of functioning across the kingdoms of life as part of the study of fundamental biology; and even in the kitchen, in studying and improving the processes of cooking!

 The purpose of Biochem 301 is to teach students how to apply the principles of chemistry to understand the functioning of biological systems, and to introduce students to some of the most important chemical systems in organisms.
 The goal is to develop mental models of how these systems work, which will enable students to predict the behavior of these systems in various practical situations both of normal function and of disease.
 It will also prepare students to learn quickly about other biochemical systems in the future.